simivar/Genius-PHP/README.md

 Genius PHP is a open source library that allows you to access [Genius API](https://docs.genius.com/) from your PHP application.
 It supports oAuth 2 from version 1.0.

 ## Getting started
 Genius PHP is avialable via [Composer](https://getcomposer.org/).
-Version 1.0 does not implement HTTP Client on it's own anymore and uses [HTTPlug](http://httplug.io/) abstraction so you are free to choose any HTTP Client you want that depends on [php-http/client-implementation virutal package](https://packagist.org/providers/php-http/client-implementation).
+Version 1.0 does not implement HTTP Client on it's own anymore and uses [HTTPlug](http://httplug.io/) abstraction so you are free to choose any HTTP Client you want that depends on [php-http/client-implementation virtual package](https://packagist.org/providers/php-http/client-implementation).

 ```
 composer require simivar/genius-php php-http/message php-http/guzzle6-adapter